Advanced Search

 FlyQL Editor

-FlyQL is a simplified querying language similar to SQL.
-To build a query in FlyQL create Terms and Term Groups:
+FlyQL is a querying language similar to SQL.
+To build a query in FlyQL, create Terms and Term Groups:

 Term Groups are multiple Terms connected with the AND/OR toggle.
 Flywheel evaluates queries within a Term first.
 Then Term Groups are evaluated.